 I believe that each of you has the capability to succeed in this course.
 Since you were able to register for the class, you have somehow showed that you have the required algebraic and other skills, via placement test or other indicators.
 Yet, sometimes, in order to succeed, we must change certain behaviors, study habits, and/or emotional reactions.
 We'll see that everyone (including Dr. Sarah and other mathematicians) struggles with mathematics.
 Success in mathematics is not determined by whether it comes naturally or seems "clear".
 Instead, success in mathematics is all about learning to use mistakes and material we are struggling with in order to grow.
 You should expect to put in the necessary time outside of class in order to complete assignments on time.
 As per the University-wide Statement on Student Engagement with Courses you can expect to spend (on average) 2-3 hours outside of class for each hour in class.
-In this course, this means spending approximately 2-3 hours between each class on average.
+In this course, this means spending between 4 hours and 20 minutes and 6 hours and 30 minutes each day, on average.
 You can expect to spend this time outside of class per week on assignments and reviewing material.
 If you find that you are spending fewer hours than these guidelines suggest, you can probably improve your understanding and grade by studying more.
 If you are (on average) spending more hours than these guidelines suggest, you may be studying inefficiently; in that case, you should come see me.

-Many activities are designed to be completed during class and you are responsible for all material covered and all announcements and assignments made at each class, whether you are present or not.
-You are also responsible for announcements made on the web pages, so check them often.
+You are responsible for all material covered and all announcements and assignments made, whether you are present or not.